 First, what does a typical plan of treatment for breast cancer look like?

 Treatment plans are discussed with the patients early on.
 Treatment is specific to and dependent on:

 It is typically at least one, or a combination of the following treatment options:

-Use of Faith Can Provide Strong Immunity During Breast Cancer Treatment
+Use of Faith Can Build A Strong Immunity During Breast Cancer Treatment

 As appropriate I will discuss using faith for support.
-Some already lean on their faith and others need to use their faith as a way to reduce stress & to build a strong immunity during breast cancer treatment.
+Some already lean on their faith and others need to learn how to use their faith as a way to reduce stress to maintain or build a strong immunity during breast cancer treatment.

-Some patients experience an extreme amount of stress because they lack ‘usual’ emotional support sources.
+Some patients experience an extreme amount of stress because they lack the ‘usual’ emotional support sources.
 They: